ElisabethFAUJOUR/Hunt-Showdown-Arsenal/README.md

-# Hunt-Showdown-Loadout-Generator
+# Hunt-Showdown-Arsenal

 ## Description
-Welcome to the **Hunt Showdown Loadout Generator**, a personal projet made with love !
-This tool generates random loadouts for the video game Hunt Showdown, adding an extra layer of difficulty to your game sessions.
-You can also find an arsenal featuring all the weapons, tools, and consumables available in the game.
+Welcome to the **Hunt Showdown Arsenal**, a personal projet made with love !
+You can find an arsenal featuring all the weapons, tools, and consumables available in the game.
 This project is currently under development.

 ## Technos